 - Substance Abuse There are many resources available to help with addiction and alcoholism.
 The Student Wellness Center provides some on-line links, and both the Student Health Center and Counseling Center can help more directly.

 - Departmental Committees Committees such as the Ombuds Committee are available to administer guidance and initiatives that impact students, staff, and faculty.

 BEYOND CLASSES: OTHER EDUCATIONAL OPPORTUNITIES

 You will start off taking courses, but it is important to explore other education possibilities as well.
-One practical reason is that the tuition benefits program is generous, but it does limit your time here, it is best to find a research project quickly.
+One practical reason is that the tuition benefits program is generous, but it does limit your time here; it is best to find a research project quickly.
 You will want to get as much information as you can about your options.
-Take part in the Graduate Student Symposium, the Condensed Matter Seminars, the BOWTIE seminar (astronomy/astrophysics), and especially the Department Colloquium to learn about your research possibilities.
-(Note: You may be required to attend the Colloquium.)
+Take part in the Graduate Student Symposium, the Condensed Matter Seminars, HEAP, and especially the Department Colloquium to learn about your research possibilities.
 Talk with other graduate students.
 Do not limit yourself to the Department; there are research groups in Scientific Computing Institute and the Department of Radiology, for example, in which our students have worked.

 Another avenue is that of attending conferences.
 Often you will participate in professional meetings with your advisor, but do not wait for an invitation.
 Often meeting organizers can provide some travel money for graduate students.
 If you are well into your research, definitely present a poster or (better) give a talk.
 Just for example, some good (sometimes) local meetings include: